UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ### Volume Navigation
 Use the "Depth" slider to navigate deeper into the volume.
 Select in the margin of the slider to move the current FOV to the next adjacent, non-overlapping, FOV.
 #### Fly-through of the (uncurated/unedited) output of the new (unreleased) version of the automated Edge Extraction step of SLAVV.
-Note: Red penned circles are pointing out missing parts of the vectorization that need to be manually added.
+Note: red-penned circles are pointing out missing parts of the vectorization that need to be manually added.
 |A|B|C
 | :---: | :---: | :---:
 |||![](tutorial/40c.png)